playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 - When you tell the framework to update the value on screen, it tries to figure out the specific part of the screen to render and nothing more.

 - After the framework has decided specifically which elements it wants to re-render with new contents, it will:
-  1. Create a set of instructions that are needed to run in order to update the DOM
+  1. Create a set of instructions that are needed to run to update the DOM
-  2. Run those instruction on the VDOM
+  2. Run those instructions on the VDOM
   3. Reflect the changes made in VDOM on the actual browser DOM
   4. The browser then takes the updates made to the DOM and shows them to the user

 Let's pause on these four steps of the last bullet point here.
-This process of deciding which elements framework needs to update is called "reconciliation".
+This process of deciding which elements the framework needs to update is called "reconciliation."
 This reconciliation step has three parts to it and are named respectively:

 1. Diffing
 2. Pre-committing